EdinburghTravel Guide

 Facing Edinburgh Castle, Edinburgh New Town is where you'll find attractions like Princes Street Gardens, the Royal Scottish Academy, and the Edinburgh Dungeon.
 Should Edinburgh shopping be on your to-do list, base yourself here.
 Get your retail fix by exploring the vast Jenners department store, or independent boutiques around Rose Street and designer stores on George Street.

 A little way out of central Edinburgh, Leith was once the city's maritime centre.
-Stay here and you'll want to make sure you take an audio tour around the splendid Royal Yacht Britannia – the former floating vacation home to Queen Elizabeth II.
+Stay here and you'll want to make sure you take an audio tour around the splendid Royal Yacht Britannia – the former floating holiday home to Queen Elizabeth II.
 Afterwards, splash some cash in the vast Ocean Terminal shopping centre, or take a leisurely stroll along the Water of Leith, which is one of Edinburgh's most picturesque walkways.

 Believe us when we say, this is just the start.
 Book your accommodation today!